* This is the Professional Version. *

 Small blood vessels are the sites of the characteristic pathologic lesions.
 Rickettsiae propagate within damaged endothelial cells, and vessels may become blocked by thrombi, producing vasculitis in the skin, subcutaneous tissues, CNS, lungs, heart, kidneys, liver, and spleen.
 Disseminated intravascular coagulation often occurs in severely ill patients.

-The incubation period averages 7 days but varies from 3 to 12 days; the shorter the incubation period, the more severe the infection.
+The incubation period for Rocky Mountain spotted fever averages 7 days but varies from 3 to 12 days; the shorter the incubation period, the more severe the infection.

 Onset is abrupt, with severe headache, chills, prostration, and muscular pains.
 Fever reaches 39.5 to 40° C within several days and remains high (for 15 to 20 days in severe cases), although morning remissions may occur.